jarviscanada/jarvis_data_eng_farnaz/README.md

 **Rowhammer Attack detection and prevention**: Predicted and prevented Rowhammer attacks exploiting hardware vulnerabilities by developing pattern recognition models in Python.

 **Real-Time home security systems**: Developed real-time application that relates to “Home-security” by using uc/os- III.
-The app performed 3 concurrent tasks by unique priorities.
+The app performed 3 concurrent tasks with unique priorities.
 1)Detecting ‘intruder’ with PIR motion sensor 2)Triggering camera capture if motion is detected 3) Sending alerts.
 Real-time analysis was recorded for evaluating the performance of the application.

 ## Professional Experiences

 **Software Developer, Jarvis (2020-present)**:

-- Developed, managed and tracked project plans to implement requested features in a timely manner at the discretion of the product owner.
+- Developed, managed ,and tracked project plans to implement requested features in a timely manner at the discretion of the product owner.
  - Responsible for implementing unit testing frameworks (JUnit and Mockito) leading to successful validation of application deployment.
  - Assisted the project team in identifying code errors and providing methods for resolving issues.
  - Reported progress to the team members through Sprint Retrospective